atomic-app/slack-portals/README.md

 Slack Portals
 ===

+Slack portals is a Rails server that can connect two different company's Slack channels together.
+It's available on [https://slack-portals.herokuapp.com](https://slack-portals.herokuapp.com), but you're more than welcome to fork this project and spin up your own Portal Server.

+The following instructions will help you setup Slack Portals on a Heroku instance.

 1. Setup a Heroku account and add the new 'heroku' remote:
   - Checkout [Deploying with Git](https://devcenter.heroku.com/articles/git) for help